 Note: Depending on your institution, the Help menu may not be available.

 In Global Navigation, click the Help link.

 Note: Depending on your institution, the Help link name and icon may vary.

-There are five default links for help or feedback:
+There are eight default links for help or feedback:

 - Search the Canvas Guides : Search the Canvas Guides for information about features inside of Canvas

 - COVID-19 Canvas Resources : Users can view resources for teaching and learning online

 - Conference Guides for Remote Classrooms : Users can view and search guides and resources for using Conferences in remote classrooms and online learning

 - Report a Problem : Submit problems with Canvas to our support team

 - Training Services Portal : Access Canvas training videos and courses